 - Bethlehem Missionary Baptist Church Movement & Play Policy will provide prayer walks, stretch breaks, recreational exercise classes and free play for young children.

 - Monument Impact’s Movement & Play Policy encourages parents to bring their children to their Family Zumba classes.

-- Ygnacio Valley Elementary’s Movement & Play Policy will provide a sound system to do “Zumba for Kids,” a PA program that will encourage kindergarten children to do good in school and to be rewarded for their hard work with fun Zumba activities.
+- Ygnacio Valley Elementary’s Movement & Play Policy provides a sound system to do “Zumba for Kids,” a PA program that will encourage kindergarten children to do well in school and to be rewarded for their hard work with fun Zumba activities.

 - Martinez Cooperative Preschool PTA’s Movement & Play Policy provides outdoor obstacle courses and yoga with children weekly to emphasis on gross motor skills.

 - Holistic Outreach Program & Education Resources Movement & Play Policy incorporates music, creative movement, games and stories with more traditional yoga postures to strengthen, stretch and relax the body for 2.5 to 5 year olds.

 - ASPIRANET Monument First 5 Center Movement & Play Policy is committed to providing 20 minutes of active play for each child per 1 hour of childcare, as well as offering a movement class once a week for various age groups so all children have the opportunity to participate.